microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgPrivilegedApproval.md

 	ApprovalState = "approvalState-value"
 	ApprovalDuration = "datetime-value"
 }
-New-MgPrivilegedApproval -BodyParameter $params
+New-MgBetaPrivilegedApproval -BodyParameter $params
 ```

-This example shows how to use the New-MgPrivilegedApproval Cmdlet.
+This example shows how to use the New-MgBetaPrivilegedApproval Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS